MHRA Issues Top 5 Summer Safety Tips for Medicines and Medical Devices

-Dr. Cave states, “Summer is a time for enjoyment, but it’s also a time to be mindful of how warmer temperatures can impact the medicines and devices we rely on.
+Dr Cave sums it up: “Summer is a time for enjoyment, but it’s also a time to be mindful of how warmer temperatures can impact the medicines and devices we rely on.
 Following these tips can help ensure that health products remain safe and effective.”

-The MHRA encourages the public to report any adverse reactions or issues with medicines and medical devices through the Yellow Card scheme.
-This helps monitor the safety of health products and take necessary actions when needed.
+The MHRA urges the public to report any problems or side effects via the Yellow Card scheme.
+This helps keep all health products safe for everyone.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.